collabnix/dockerlabs/kubernetes/workshop/Deployment101/readme.md

 We looked at ReplicaSets earlier.
 However, ReplicaSet have one major drawback: once you select the pods that are managed by a ReplicaSet, you cannot change their pod templates.

-So for example, if you are using a ReplicaSet to deploy four pods with NodeJS running and you want to change the NodeJS image to a newer version, you need to delete the ReplicaSet and recreate it.
+For example, if you are using a ReplicaSet to deploy four pods with NodeJS running and you want to change the NodeJS image to a newer version, you need to delete the ReplicaSet and recreate it.
 Restarting the pods causes downtime till the images are available and the pods are running again.